 The next step is to send a farewell message to co-workers to let them know that you are moving on to a new position, starting a job search, retiring, or doing something else with your life.
 It's appropriate to send an email farewell letter and to include your contact information so you can stay in touch.

 How to Say Goodbye When You Leave a Job

 Handle your departure as carefully as you would handle any other business endeavor.
 It's always wise to not burn bridges because you don't know when you will need your past employers for a reference.

 Review what to say and how to leave so your departure is polished and professional.
 If you're not sure what to write in your goodbye letter, review sample resignation letters, resignation email messages, and goodbye letters, then tailor one to meet your circumstances.

 Tips for Bidding Farewell to Co-Workers

 Once your boss knows you are leaving, it's fine to let your co-workers and colleagues know that you're moving on.
 Here are tips for saying goodbye.

 - Say goodbye via email: Send an email announcement or a LinkedIn message to co-workers you know well, or to your department.
 You don't necessarily need to send your goodbye note to the entire company, especially if there are thousands of employees.

 - Keep your message brief and to the point: Do not include a long dissertation on how you hated your job and couldn't stand working for the company.
 Don't include the fact that you're making oodles of money at the new job, even if it's true.
 There is no need to criticize or brag.
 You want to move forward and say farewell in a positive manner.

 - Remember the good times: Mention joint projects you have worked on or special times you've enjoyed together.
 If you are sending individualized goodbye emails, tailor your message to your relationship with the colleague.
 This farewell letter is casual and personal, rather than official.

-- Stay in touch: Share personal contact information including email address and phone number so your co-workers can stay in touch.
+- Stay in touch: Share personal contact information including your email address and phone number, so your co-workers can stay in touch.